Scope of our Tax Strategy

 Relationship with Tax Authorities

 We engage with HM Revenue and Customs (“HMRC”), with honesty, integrity and transparency in respect of all tax matters.
-We will work collaboratively with HMRC wherever possible to resolve disputes or where there is uncertainty in the interpretation of tax laws.
+We work collaboratively with HMRC wherever possible to resolve disputes or where there is uncertainty in the interpretation of tax laws.

 We believe that by following the principles set out above the tax function will continue to support our vision to be the world’s most trusted Fluent, Fluor, Vinyl and Compounds business.